jackaubone/discstack_frontend/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use node.js and react, and use github to clone the repository.

 ```bash
 npm install